INL/galahad-corpus-data/Readme.md

 {...} // Etc.
 ]
 ```
-The real file should not contain comments, though, because json does not support that by default.
+The real file cannot contain comments because json does not support that by default.